Project

 See here: http://linux.die.net/man/3/snprintf

-#7 Updated by skyjake almost 15 years ago
+#7 Updated by skyjake over 15 years ago

 Well, from that man page I interpret that the C99 standard defines the behavior like that: the return value is the number of characters written to the output buffer (not including the null char), or if the output size was too small, the number of characters that would have been written if it was unlimited.